AhmedThahir/penpot-desktop/README.md

 ## FAQ
 Q: Is this official software?

-A: No, Penpot Desktop is an Electron-based application developed by Korbs Studio.
-If the project was official, it would be sitting on Penpot's GitHub, not Korbs Studio Code.
+A: No, Penpot Desktop is an Electron-based application developed by SudoVanilla.
+If the project was official, it would be sitting on Penpot's GitHub, not SudoVanilla Code.

 <br>